 The “inflexible” case represents the scenario in which the electrolyzer load is added, but the load is not controllable.
 It means the extra load is added to the existing load and will need to be served by the existing generators in the system.
 As shown in Fig. 6-b, the inflexible load is allocated on the node 2.

 In the “flexible” scenario, the hydrogen production load is flexible without compromising FCEV demand.
 For example, the hydrogen production can be scheduled based on the grid load or electricity price.
 In particular, the electrolyzer load can be shifted to shave the netload peak.
 As shown in Fig. 6-c, the flexible load on node 2 represents the flexible hydrogen production load.
+In the above 3 scenarios, the five-bus system model allocate the region load to five nodes (1-5) as the weight factors following: 0:0.33:0.33:0.34:1.

 Figure 6-a.
 BAU scenario Figure 6-b.
 Inflexible scenario